gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 - Music files should start with a file having a prefix of `500_` and increment by 1.
 - Switch to SanDisk brand media as these SD cards have proven reliable in every use-case.

-**Blinking Patterns:**
+**Startup Blinking Patterns:**

-- 10x - This indicates that the SD card is no good or the formatting was bad.
+- 1x (long) - 1 long blink upon startup indicates that the SD card is no good or the formatting was bad.
 Re-format fully using your OS or the provided `guiformat.exe` utility in `/extras/` (for Windows only).
 Name brand microSD cards are highly recommended, with SanDisk having been proven the most reliable so far.
-- 3x - This is the normal pattern at initial power-up to indicate the device has initialized without issues.
+- 3x (quick) - 3 quick blinks in succession is the normal pattern at initial power-up to indicate the device has initialized without issues.

+**Post Startup Blinking Patterns**
 - 1x - The WavTrigger will blink once every ~4 seconds when the PCB and device are powered on.
 This indicates a regular serial connection checking the status of the WavTrigger and is to be expected.

+## IMPORTANT
+When adding extra music to your system, many audio software tend to add Meta Data information into the file.
+This will prevent the file from playing.
+As simple as importing the file into Audacity and re-exporting will solve the issue, or you can use any other software to remove the Meta Data information.

 ## Proton Pack